Industrial Processing & Machine Control

 Course Summary

-The industrial environment is built on the use of heavy and electronic machines, and it is absolutely crucial for those involved to be completely competent in the processes and ways of control.
+The industrial environment is built on the use of heavy and electronic machines, and it is crucial for those involved to be completely competent in the processes and ways of control.

 Machine control should be a main focus when working.
 There are a vast amount of variables that can influence a machine's productivity, and understanding the use of different controllers and devices can be greatly beneficial.
 There are devices to measure temperatures, gas or liquid flow, pressure levels and more.
-These controllers can automatically manage variables within the machines to ensure it can work to its full potential.
+These controllers can automatically manage variables within the machines to ensure they can work to their full potential.

-• To review different types of control methods.
+• Review different types of control methods.

 This course is designed for anyone who wishes to further their knowledge and skills related to industrial processing and machine control.
 It would be most beneficial for: